Château de Thorens: History

-Passing through the works of art, Flandres tapestries, masterpieces of paintings, and the furniture of the Renaissance, the Baroque period, and the Second French Empire, the visitor finally enters the heart of the castle.
+Passing through the works of art; Flandres tapestries; masterpieces of paintings; and the furniture of the Italian Renaissance, the Baroque period and the Second French Empire, the visitor finally enters the heart of the castle.
 This residence of the nobility, illuminated with the golden light of a salon, shows the finesse of 17th century tastes.
 The arched kitchen (1632) gives a hint of the feasts that filled this period.
 The austere arched rooms of the inner fortifications evoke the life of men-at-arms, and the keep recalls the seigniorial justice system.